tsouche/learn-kubernetes/tutorial-2-create-cluster.md

 We will describe here the setting up of a Kubernetes cluster using `Kind`, i.e. simulating each Node with a Docker container, and faking teh behaviour of the Kubernetes cluster. `Kind` does it so well that the Pods have no clue that their containers are running directly on the host: they are actually being proxied by the *Containers-behaving-as-Nodes*: in this way, Kubelet sees the Master exactly the same way as if it were running on a *true* Node (i.e. a VM or on bare metal), and the API servers exposes exactly the same APIs as a genuie cluster (`Kind` is certified *K8s compliant* by the CNCF).

-We provide two scripts which automate the full procedure of:
+We provide two scripts which automate the full procedure:

-1. installing the libraries required for this tutorial (git, curl, docker, kind, kubectl) setting up the cluster
+1. to install the libraries required for this tutorial (git, curl, docker, kind, kubectl) setting up the cluster
-2. deploying the cluster and the dashboard.
+2. to deploy the cluster and the dashboard.

 These scripts are in the main directory: `install.sh` and `deploy.sh`.
 We will now describe the steps gathered in these two scripts, so that you can understand the procedure to setup a `Kind` cluster.